 When interviewing a prospective tutor, parents should ask about the tutor's skills and experience, and find out if the tutor truly enjoys teaching.
 When the tutor feels enthusiastic about the subject, and communicates well, the student has an opportunity to learn to enjoy the subject too.
 I recommend for parents to observe the first lesson to see the tutor's skills in action, and watch/listen carefully to future lessons when possible, to make sure the tutor has an encouraging, supportive attitude at all times.
 (Tutors should welcome and respond positively to the child's questions, and NEVER make the child feel "stupid," no matter what.)
 It is most important to have a safe and quiet place for studying, without distractions.
 I like to find a quiet table at a library, and work with students there.
 I welcome suggestions from parents, and I am always looking for ways to improve my teaching skills.

 I think it's safe to say that all teachers are concerned about the academic success of their students.
 However, something most of us don't consider on an everyday basis concerning our students is their social success.
 We oftentimes don't realize how difficult it is for some of our students to understand social cues, figure out the hidden rules in the school or social environment, or even how to appropriately interact with others around them.
 According to Michelle Garcia Winner, a Speech Language Pathologist, "Social thinking is what we do when we interact with people: we think about them.
 And how we think about people affects how we behave, which in turn affects how others respond to us, which in turn affects our own emotions."
 Being able to interact with others and actually be "social'" can be extremely intimidating for children, especially those on the autism spectrum.
-The website www.socialthinking.com provides some great information on this topic, as well as strategies... read more
+The website www.socialthinking.com provides some great information on this topic,... read more

 Hey my name is Laura, I have a BA in elementary education.
 I live in the central Jersey area.
 I am new to this site as a tutor, although I have been tutoring for about ten years.
 If someone has any pointers on how to be successful using this site and how to get clients quickly, please let me know!!
 I would appreciate it!!